-‘Accidental landlords’ are people who have ended up letting property through circumstance, rather than because they made a conscious decision to invest.
+‘What is an accidental landlord?’ we hear you cry.
+‘Accidental landlords’ are people who have ended up letting property through circumstance, rather than because they’ve made a conscious, and usually carefully considered, decision to invest.

-Is that you?
-If so, you’re certainly not alone because there are some pretty common life events that lead to people having a ‘spare’ property – for instance:
+Sound familiar?
+If so, you’re certainly not alone.
+There are some pretty common life events that lead to people having a ‘spare’ property – for instance:

 - Moving in with a partner

 - Inheriting a property

 - Relocating overseas for a temporary work assignment

 - Wanting or needing to move but struggling to sell a home

 Whatever the reason, if you’ve ended up with a property that you don’t need or want to live in yourself, renting it out can seem like a great idea.
 Especially if you’re looking for a bit of extra income.
 However, you can’t just find a tenant and move them in.
 There are a lot of legal considerations and steps you need to take before you can let a property that used to be someone’s home.

 That’s why we’ve put together this handy 7-step guide, to help you navigate this next chapter in your life and get you started on the right path to being a successful ‘accidental’ landlord.

 1).
 Is there a mortgage on the property?